DAMIEN-C00KE/HeadlineReader/README.md

 # HeadlineReader
 Scrapes headlines from the inputted URLs, and prints them to an SQLite database. (# Work in progress)
+- Current emphasis is on scraping financial news data.
+Can be easily customised to other use-case

 Before running, ensure you've installed the required packages via the Julia REPL: